rari-teh/gb-wordyl/Manual.md

   - Skip Auto-Filled: Board letter entry will skip over any letters which have been auto-filled.
 They can still be changed using the board cursor.

   - Sound FX: Toggle game sound effects On or Off

+### Source
+GB-Wordyl is open source and licensed under the GPL-3.0 license.
+Source can be obtained at: https://github.com/bbbbbr/gb-wordle